Clinical Swiatek Romps As Tsitsipas Crashes At United Cup - UrduPoint

 Five-time Grand Slam winner Swiatek was on court for the first time since news broke in late November that she served a one-month ban for a doping violation.

-But the Pole quickly shook off any nerves in Sydney with a 6-1, 6-0 thrashing of Norway's Malene Helgo, needing just 62 minutes for the demolition job.
+But the Pole quickly shook off any nerves in Sydney with a 6-1, 6-0 thrashing of Norway's Malene Helgo.

 "Pleased with everything, honestly.
 I'm happy for sure with the performance," said the world number two.